 A father-daughter duo from Ninilchik, the coach of a world-class, fan-favorite dance team from Chugiak and pioneering coaches in volleyball and tennis are among 11 people who will be enshrined in the Alaska High School Hall of Fame this summer.

-Basketball greats Dan Leman and daughter Whitney, Anchorage coaches Virgil Hooe and Dave Reeves and the coach of the high-kicking Chugiak Chaparrals, Pauline Souter, will be honored along with six other inductees at a ceremony this summer.
+Basketball greats Dan Leman and daughter Whitney Leman, Anchorage coaches Virgil Hooe and Dave Reeves and the coach of the high-kicking Chugiak Chaparrals, Pauline Souter, will be honored along with six other inductees at a ceremony this summer.

-Joining the Lemans are two Anchorage men who are the architects of their respective sports -- volleyball coach Virgil Hooe and tennis coach Dave Reeves.
+Joining the Lemans are two Anchorage men who are synonymous with their respective sports.

 Perhaps more significantly, Hooe was a driving force behind Midnight Sun Volleyball, the club that has fed high school programs throughout the state while helping top players land college scholarships.

 Reeves helped bring high school tennis to Anchorage and then built a dynasty at Dimond.
 Coaching in the days before there was a state tournament, he led the Lynx to 13 region titles and a 145-27 record in 18 seasons.
 He posted perfect season in three decades -- 1976, 1983, 1985 and 1991.

 As an athlete at East High in the 1960s, Reeves played basketball for Chuck White, won two state pole vaulting championships and played second base on back-to-back state American Legion baseball championship teams.

 Also earning induction was the woman behind the best halftime performances in Great Alaska Shootout history.